randyrossi/bmc64/README.md

 The virtual display dimensions can be adjusted dynamically from the menu.
 Under 'Video', you will find Horizontal Border (px), Vertical Border (px), and H/V Stretch controls for each virtual display available.
 Displays are scaled as follows:

-      1. The main graphics area is trimmed or padded by border levels (negative border = extra padding).
+      1. The main graphics area is trimmed or padded by border level adjustments.
       2. The resulting image is scaled according to stretch factors (1.0 is full vertical height, horizontal is a scalar of the display height)
       3. The scaled image is then centered within the display resolution.